-Field Education (Internship)
+Practicum Education (Internship)

-Field education is a student's internship experience.
-Students complete internships in a variety of organizations and agencies under the guidance and supervision of an experienced MSW social worker (Field Instructor).
+Practicum education is a student's internship experience.
+Student's complete internships in a variety of organizations and agencies under the guidance and supervision of an experienced MSW level social worker (Practicum Instructor).
 This vital interaction reinforces students' academic study with real-life experience.
 Students develop a Learning Contract for each internship, defining competencies and activities specific to the placement.
-Field education provides an opportunity to apply theory to different practice settings and populations and helps students gain the necessary experience for academic and professional development.
+Practicum education provides an opportunity to apply theory to different practice settings and populations and helps students gain the necessary experience for academic and professional development.

-Working with the SSW Field Education Office, students lead the process to identify and secure desired internship opportunities that meet school and CSWE standards within their geographic region.
+Working with the SSW Practicum Education Office, students lead the process to identify and secure desired internship opportunities that meet school and CSWE standards within their geographic region.
 Please note that pre-placement requirements vary by agency.